prettier/prettier/README.md

 ##### 3. bash script

-Alternately you can just save this script as `.git/hooks/pre-commit` and give it execute permission:
+Alternately you can save this script as `.git/hooks/pre-commit` and give it execute permission:

 ```bash
 #!/bin/sh